jethrocarr/puppet-cloudfront/README.md

 serving stale cache so there's no sudden change of configuration as long as the cache files remain on disk (generally in /tmp)

 ## Parameters & Output

-Returns a hash with both IPv4 and IPv6 ranges.
+Returns a hash with both IPv4 and IPv6 ranges, consisting of a set of strings in CIDR notation.

+Note that as of 2016-11-25, AWS does not yet use IPv6 for connectivity from CloudFront to origin, so the array of IPv6 addresses returned is empty.
+This may change at any time in future so if you have an IPv6 enabled server, recommend that you enable the functionality now.

 ## Usage Examples